 These dogs are clever, gentle and fun dogs who love to play just as much as they like to curl up on the couch after a hard day of chasing tails.
+Feeding high-quality kibble is essential for Cavapoos to maintain their health and vitality.
 They will happily fit in with any life style they are presented with, making them the perfect family pet.

 A Pomchi is an adorable little crossbreed with a tenacious temperament.